 Electronic Health Records

-SIU School of Medicine, Memorial Medical Center and St. John’s Hospital work together in a three way partnership to provide your residency education.
+SIU School of Medicine, Springfield Memorial and HSHS St. John’s Hospital work together in a three way partnership to provide your residency education.
 However, because they are three distinct institutions, each partner has its own electronic health record.
-In the long term, being fluent in multiple EHR systems is actually an advantage; in the short term, it means your learning curve will include learning three new systems.
+In the long-term, being fluent in multiple EHR systems is actually an advantage; in the short term, it means your learning curve will include learning three new systems.
 The systems and contact numbers for assistance are:

 It is tempting to think of progress notes and other clinical documentation as “busy work” or “service”.
 This is inaccurate.
 Written communication of your findings, plan and reasoning process is a vital part of patient care.
 During your training at SIU and your career, you will utilize multiple different EHRs.
 An EHR can provide efficiency in documentation, but they must be used correctly and with caution.